spaceninja/dnd-adventures/src/adventures/history-channel/part-2.md

 She is always surrounded by a squad of at least as many Security Guards as there are characters (more if she feels threatened).
 She cannot be reasoned with, manipulated, or bribed.
 The current situation suits her just fine, and she will do whatever it takes to maintain the status quo.

 The Security Chief uses the stats for a [**Half-Red Dragon Veteran**](https://www.dndbeyond.com/monsters/half-red-dragon-veteran), and carries a [**_Laser Rifle_**](https://www.dndbeyond.com/equipment/laser-rifle).
-(Replace the fire breath attack with a single-shot flamethrower attached to her rifle using the same stats.)
+(Replace her fire breath attack with a single-shot flamethrower attached to her rifle using the same stats.)

-TODO: if defeated, effect on security forces
+If the Security Chief is defeated, it has a demoralizing effect on all Security Guards.
+When in combat, any time a Security Guard is defeated, those remaining must succeed on a DC 12 Wisdom check to avoid fleeing, with the DC increasing by 1 for each downed Security Guard in that encounter.

 **Personality.** Sarcastic, threatening, sadistic